 Community-Based Protected Area Development

 Through status surveys and baseline research, we identify unprotected red panda habitat with viable populations of 100 individuals or more.
 We use The Mountain Institute’s Appreciative Participatory Planning and Action methodology and identify forest stewards, whom we call “forest guardians.”
-These guardians not only conduct awareness-building workshops on red pandas with local villages and schools but also serve as a basis for continuing The Red Panda Network’s baseline research and monitoring and the establishment of community-based protected areas.
+These guardians organize awareness-building workshops on red pandas with local villages and schools and conduct red panda population and habitat monitoring; all work that is pivotal to the establishment of community-based protected areas.
 Using this methodology, we are in the process of establishing our first community-based protected area, the Panchthar-Ilam-Taplejung (PIT) Red Panda Protected Forest, in the Panchthar and Ilam districts of eastern Nepal.

 [Click map to enlarge.]

 Panchthar-Ilam-Taplejung Red Panda Protected Forest: The World’s First Protected Area Dedicated to Red Panda

 This area is critical not only to the red panda but also to other endangered species such as the clouded leopard and leopard cat, as well as an exceptionally rich avi-faunal diversity.
 However, this area is most important to red panda because: